geoarrow/geoarrow/format.md

 be "xy", "xyz" or "xyzm", reflecting the dimensionality.
-Compared to the `Struct` representation of a coordinate array, this representation may provide better performance for some operations and/or provide better compatability with the memory layout of existing libraries.
+Compared to the `Struct` representation of a coordinate array, this representation may provide better performance for some operations and/or provide better compatibility with the memory layout of existing libraries.

 #### Point